kreate-art/kreate-web/README.md

-# teiki-web
+# Teiki Web

+This repository contains the Teiki web implementation in Generation I.

 ## Docker

 ### Build

-Unfortunately, we need to prepare an `.env` first before building the image...
+We must prepare an `.env` before building the image.

 ```
 # Multi Platform